alstampe/Capstone---NLP-project/capstone report template.md

     The books are all in english
     6 books have Norwegian or Danish origin (Ibsens plays and 2 fairytale collections) Some of the items are plays (Ibsen, Shakespeare)
-    I have personally read all books - primarily wholly, but for some only partially,  (Shakespeares complete works, the Iliad)
+    I have personally read all books - primarily wholly, but for some only partially.
     Some authors are represented by several works (Verne, Ibsen, Dumas, Burroughs) Nearly half of the items can be described as 'adventure journey tales'.
-    Two of the authors (Shakespeare and Ibsen) are known for their very rich vocabulary, said to be 29.000 and 27.000 respectively.
+    Two of the authors (Shakespeare and Ibsen) are known for their very rich vocabulary(29.000 and 27.000).

 My list, as named in the file folder: